SCOPE OF THIS CHAPTER

 Prison Rules require prisons to actively encourage prisoners to maintain outside contacts and meaningful family ties.
 This is integral to the prisoner's Right to Family Life as well as their rehabilitation.
-Visits are seen as crucial to sustaining relationships with close relatives, partners and friends, where appropriate, and help prisoners maintain links with the community.
+Visits are seen as crucial to sustaining relationships with close relatives, partners and friends and help prisoners maintain links with the community.

-Prison Rules 34 and 73 (1) /YOI Rules 9 and 77 allow the Governor discretion to refuse a social visit or determine the conditions under which it takes places.
-Such a decision must be necessary for one of the purposes specified in the Rules and should be proportionate to the objective being pursued.
-These criteria reflect the requirements of Article 8 of the European Convention on Human Rights.If a prisoner wishes to apply to have child contact, the Prison staff must provide an application form for the prisoner to complete for a Visiting Order.
-A separate request must be made for contact with each individual child.
+Prison Rules 34 and 73 (1) / YOI Rules 9 and 77 allow the Governor discretion to refuse a social visit or determine the conditions under which it takes places.
+Any such decision must be necessary for one of the purposes specified in the Rules and should be proportionate to the objective being pursued.
+These criteria reflect the requirements of Article 8 of the European Convention on Human Rights.If a prisoner wishes to apply to have a visit from a child they must add the child's details to their visitor list.

 The prison establishment should ask the parent of the child whether they support contact.
-Children's Social Care Services for the area where the child is living should ascertain the wishes and feelings of the child during a home visit.
-For the visit to take place, Children's Social Care Services must also ascertain that the person who has Parental Responsibility and is currently caring for the child supports any contact.
+Children's Social Care Services for the area where the child is living should be asked to ascertain the wishes and feelings of the child during a home visit.
+The person who has Parental Responsibility and is currently caring for the child must support any contact.

 In cases where the parent does not support contact, the prison establishment should inform Children's Social Care Services of the parent's decision.

-Whether or not the local authority share Parental Responsibility, the views of the parent must also be included.
+Whether or not the local authority shares Parental Responsibility, the views of the parent must also be included and taken into account.

-In order for the prison establishment to undertake the risk assessment to determine the risk to which a child might be exposed and the risk that a prisoner presents, it must contact and gather information from a range of agencies:
+In order for the prison establishment to undertake the risk assessment to determine what contact, if any, is appropriate, it must contact and gather information from a range of agencies:

-- The prison establishment's probation officer should be provided with the details of the prisoner's application and where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence the home National Probation Service provider must be contacted and asked for information and comments.
+- The prison based probation officer should be provided with the details of the prisoner's application and, where a prisoner will be subject to licence supervision on release or has been recalled for breach of licence for the current offence, the home National Probation Service provider must be contacted and asked for information and comments.
 In addition if the prisoner is a young offender and is supervised, Children's Social Care Services in the child's home authority must be contacted;

-- A letter to the Head of Children's Social Care Services including all known details of the prisoner and the child with a photograph must be followed up with a prompt phone contact to the Safeguarding Manager in the Children's Social Care Services.
+- A letter to the Head of Children's Social Care Services containing all known details of the prisoner and the child with a photograph.
+This must be followed up with a prompt phone contact to the Safeguarding Manager in the Children's Social Care Services.

-The operational manager with delegated authority in the prison establishment, normally the Head of Resettlement or through care, who has responsibility for Public Protection, will make the assessment using the available multi agency information.
+The operational manager with delegated authority in the prison establishment, who has responsibility for Public Protection, will make the decision regarding contact using the available multi agency information.
 The decision must take into account the following factors: